phenotypic/homebridge-web-sprinklers/README.md

 1. Update `state` following a manual zone override by messaging the listen server:
 ```
-/zone/state/INT_VALUE
+/ZONE_INT_VALUE/state/INT_VALUE
 ```

 ## Notes

-- If you are using scheduling, the sprinkler controller should have an onboard auto-shutoff feature where the valve will automatically close after a period of time (e.g. `30` minutes) has passed so that valves are not left open if there was an error recieving the off message from the plugin
+- If you are using scheduling, the sprinkler controller should have an onboard auto-shutoff feature where the valve will automatically close after a period of time (e.g. `30` minutes) has passed so that valves are not left open if there was an error receiving the 'off message' from the plugin

 - I am open to suggestions about new ways to calculate watering times for adaptive watering in place of the simple calculation currently implemented

-- The watering times displayed to you within the homebridge log are rounded to 12 d.p. to make reading them easier due to JavaScript's [floating point calculations](https://www.youtube.com/watch?v=PZRI1IfStY0).
+- The watering times displayed to you within the homebridge log are rounded to make reading them easier due to JavaScript's [floating point calculations](https://www.youtube.com/watch?v=PZRI1IfStY0).
 The real watering times are not rounded

 - Your API key grants you access to `1000` API calls per day.
 The plugin will only make an API call once per day (as well as whenever homebridge starts up) so you shouldn't need to worry about running out of API calls